Los Angeles Country Club (North Course)

 (Please note: the Long Tees on the North Course measure over 7,200 yards and provide as strict an examination as any parkland course in the country.
 Indeed, the North Course may well be the hardest course in the state on a calm day.
 Both it and the Bell tees of ~6,600 yards are referenced below.)

 First hole, 580/545 yards; Thomas groused, ‘We hear complaints of anything and everything that keeps poorly executed shots, which were played without proper thought, from reaching a situation as advantageous as that secured by another man who has carefully planned and placed his ball.’
 Clearly, the man had little time for people who displayed a sloppy approach to the game.
-More than any architect alive or dead, Thomas’s work in its original state required the golfer to think and continually weigh options shot after shot.
+More than any architect alive or dead, Thomas’s work required the golfer to think and continually weigh options shot after shot.
 As a result, the author puts George Thomas among the handful of all-time greatest architects, so the fact that LACC once started and ended on such weak notes never made sense.
 Of course, the answer lies in how the first and Home holes had evolved.
 Once grand in scale, the two holes had become artificially separated by rough and a row of spindly trees.
 Today, the golfer stands on the first tee and sees an ocean of short grass shared between the two fairways as he prepares to tee off under the watchful gaze from members in clubhouse directly behind.
-The connected fairways extend 135 yards (!) in width and the only difference conceptually with this start/finish and the one at St. Andrews is the artful, sprawling bunkering here that lend the holes their strategic interest.
+Reminiscent of the Old Course at St. Andrews, the connected fairways extend 135 yards (!) in width.
+Instead of a burn and Valley of Sin, sprawling bunkers and angled greens lend the two holes here their strategic interest.

 Second hole, 490/440 yards; At the heart of any restoration is returning the holes to their original form, though allowances such as additional tees and fairway bunkers can be made to counteract changes in technology.
 In 2005, the front nine suffered mightily from three greens that were not in Thomas locations, namely the second, sixth and eighth.
 All three were put back by Hanse Design which helps the North Course now lay claim to being the most pure example of Thomas’s work.
-The second had been turned into a par five by moving the green right some seventy yards and uphill from its original spot on the far side of a barranca.
-As seen at Riviera as well, Thomas thought an easy par, hard par was the ideal start to a round.
+The second had been turned into a par five by moving the green right nearly 100 yards and uphill from its original spot on the far side of a barranca.
+As seen also at Riviera, Thomas thought an easy par, hard par was the ideal start to a round.
 As these back-to-back par fives played in 2005, most players had a wedge into the first and a wedge into the second.
-Thomas courses always featured far more ebb and flow between holes, which is part of their enduring charm.
-In Thomas’s day, The North Course was a prime example of Robert Hunter’s dictum that a course should not ‘have holes of similar character follow each other.’
-Such a lack of monotony is a chief aspect to keeping a courses ‘fresh’ in players’ minds.
-That very core principal of Thomas’s was violated when the second green was moved.
-Nonetheless, the club board faced a tough decision in restoring the second green location because the eighth green had been pushed back thirty yards and occupied roughly where the old second green had been.
-Committed to Thomas’s legacy, the board ultimately gave Hanse Design the go ahead for restoring both green sites.
-A contentious issue, time has shown it was the absolute proper decision.
+Thomas courses always featured more ebb and flow between holes, which is part of their enduring charm.
+A lack of monotony is a chief aspect to keeping a courses ‘fresh’ in players’ minds with the North Course being a prime example of Robert Hunter’s dictum that a course should not ‘have holes of similar character follow each other.’
+That core principal was violated when the second green was moved.
+Nonetheless, the club board faced a tough decision in restoring its location because the eighth green had been pushed back thirty yards and occupied roughly where the old second green had been.
+Committed to Thomas’s legacy, the board ultimately gave Hanse Design the go ahead to restore both green sites.
+A contentious issue, time has shown it was the proper decision.
 The give and take of not only the first two but the first eight holes was markedly improved and a slew of 1/2 par holes now greet the golfer.

 Third hole, 400/400 yards; Though many modern architects might flatten the landing area, Thomas and Bell did not as they treated natural fairway contours as integral with the hole’s strategy.
 In this case, the golfer may elect to forgo distance off the tee in order to gain a flatter stance for his approach.
 If so, he is left with a mid-iron approach to a green strikingly bunkered front center.
 Given the visual intimidation of this Bell bunker, many golfers are long with their approach, which provides its own challenge as the green races away from back left.
 According to Shackleford, ‘Recapturing the green sizes, and thereby some of the best hole locations, was one of the biggest components to getting the character of the course back.
 Thomas’s green contours were never more than just extensions of the land, however he did love to create all sorts of wings and and caverns to have the option to set courses up in interesting ways.
 Obviously, the entire third green, which is kind of a starfish now with holes in front and back left/right took that green from being a circle to having the potential for radical day-to-day variety.’

 Fourth hole, 210/200 yards; Thomas wrote, ‘One shotters are most important.
-In these holes one gets a keener interest on the tee shot than the others, because it may be played to the green by most green.
+In these holes one gets a keener interest on the tee shot than the others, because it may be played to the green by most men.
 To my mind, five one shotters are not too many.’
-And so there are five one shotters at LACC, which require the full gamut of shots from downhill to uphill, from a short iron to a wood.
-This one kicks off the set and if you wish to appreciate how the aesthetics of the course changed as part of the restoration, look no further than the before and after photographs below.
+And so there are five one shotters at LACC, where a full gamut of shots from downhill to uphill, from a short iron to wood are required.
+This one kicks off the quintet and to appreciate how the aesthetics have changed in the past five years, look no further than the before and after photographs below.